ProperCode/Aspiring-Keyboard/README.md

 Currently supports only: US English keyboard layout and US International keyboard layout

-Typing a string inside a figure moves the mouse cursor to the center of that string and performs mouse action that was chosen earlier.
+Typing a string inside a mousegrid figure moves the mouse cursor to the center of that string and performs mouse action that was chosen earlier.

 What are the benefits of using Aspiring Keyboard?
 - Complete many types of tasks faster than by using a mouse and keyboard in a traditional way*.